Two Sparse Matrices are Better than One: Sparsifying Neural Networks with Double Sparse Factorization: Related Work

 Some approaches focus on splitting the network into individual layer-wise problems, where one wants to preserve layer behavior over a small set of calibration inputs.
 Optimal Brain Compression (OBC) \citep{OBC} removes one weight at a time and optimally updates the remaining weights in the layer.
 However, this approach is not feasible for large language models due to high computational cost.
 SparseGPT \citep{sparsegpt} uses various approximations and turns OBC into a more practical algorithm at the expense of higher approximation error.
 Wanda \citep{wanda} proposes to skip the weight update and prune weights based on the product of absolute magnitude and input norm.
 Finally, \citet{boza2024fast} obtains state-of-the-art layer-wise pruning results using an ADMM-based algorithm, which uses gradual pruning combined with Wanda mask selection and ADMM \citep{admm} weight update.

 {\bf Compression based on matrix factorization.} Instead of turning weight matrices into sparse matrices, one can replace them with a product of multiple smaller matrices.
 A typical example is a low-rank factorization \citep{svd1,svd2} where one turns an $n \times m$ matrix into a product of $n \times k$ and $k \times m$ matrices, where $k << \min(n,m)$.
 More complicated examples include butterfly matrices \citep{butterfly} and Monarch matrices \citep{dao2022monarch}, where individual factors have some specific structure.
 Monarch matrices are the product of block-diagonal, permutation, and another block-diagonal matrix.
 The projection of a matrix into a set of monarch matrices is done by splitting the original matrix into blocks and then running a low-rank decomposition of each block.
 Another option is to decompose the matrix as a sum of low-rank and sparse matrix \citep{rosa,lrps1,ke2005robust,wright2009robust}.
+Distantly related to our work is sparse coding \citep{sparsecoding}, which factorizes the matrix as a product of sparse and dense matrix to represent each data point (row of the matrix) as a linear combination of only a few basis vectors.

 {\bf Separable convolutions.} Convolutional layer can be naturally factorized into depthwise (applying filter per input channels) and pointwise convolution (mixing multiple channels).
 The idea was found initially in MobileNets \citep{howard2017mobilenets,sandler2018mobilenetv2}, but they placed nonlinearity between the depthwise and pointwise convolutions.
 However, some works successfully use separable convolutions without nonlinearity between them \citep{edgenano,quartz}.